KayChansiri/Demo_Linear_Regression_ML/README.md

 Now that you understand the basics of linear regression from an ML perspective, let’s take a look at a real-world example.

-The dataset I use today is a similuated data consisting of features related to airline customers and their flight histories for a specific airline.
-Let's call that ML Airline!.
+The dataset I use today is simulated data consisting of features related to airline customers and their flight histories for a specific airline.
+Let's call it ML Airline!
 Each record represents a unique customer, identified by the `customer_id`.
-The dataset includes demographic information, detailed flight information, previous flight cancellations, and specific reasons for cancellations as you can see below.
+The dataset includes demographic information, detailed flight information, previous flight cancellations, and specific reasons for cancellations, as you can see below.
 The outcome variable, `customer_flight_frequency`, measures the frequency of a customer's flights per year, ranging from 0 to 100.
-Our goal is to indicate factors contributing to customers' flying habits and loyalty to the airline.
+Our goal is to identify factors contributing to customers' flying habits and loyalty to the airline.

 ```ruby
 data.columns